 CLO Funds typically issue multiple tranches of debt and subordinated securities with varying ratings and levels of subordination to finance the purchase of their underlying investments.
 Interest and principal payments (net of designated CLO Fund expenses) from the CLO Fund are paid to each issued security in accordance with an agreed upon priority of payments, commonly referred to as the "waterfall."
 The most senior notes, generally rated AAA/Aaa, commonly represent the majority of the total liabilities of the CLO Fund.
 AAA/Aaa notes are issued at a specified spread over LIBOR and normally have the first claim on the earnings on the CLO Fund's investments after payment of certain fees and expenses.
 Lower subordinated "mezzanine" tranches of rated notes generally have ratings ranging from AA/Aa to BB/Ba and are usually issued at a specified spread over LIBOR with higher spreads paid on the tranches with lower ratings.
 Each tranche is typically only entitled to a share of the earnings on the CLO Fund's investments if the required interest and principal payments have been made on the more senior tranches in the waterfall.
+The subordinated securities are the most junior tranche and can take the form of either subordinated notes, income notes or preferred shares.
 The subordinated notes, income notes or preferred shares generally do not have a stated coupon but are entitled to residual cash flows from the CLO Fund's investments after all of the other tranches of notes and certain other fees and expenses are paid.